ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Dataset Construction

-The first task deals with identifying which actions are applicable in a state.
+\textbf{1.
+Applicability (\appl)} The first task deals with identifying which actions are applicable in a state.
 For an action to be applicable, its preconditions must hold in the state.
 Given a state $s$ and the set of actions $\actions$, the subset of applicable actions would be $\actions(s) = \{ \action\in\actions \mid \pre(\action)\subseteq s\}$, easily computable by iterating over the actions.
 The complexity of such an iterative algorithm is $O(|\atoms||\actions|)$, since $|\atoms|$ is a theoretical upper bound on the precondition size.
 In practice, planning problems typically have small preconditions size.
-We therefore can create a generative question by simply asking the model to produce all applicable actions in a given state.
+Thus, we can create a generative question by simply asking the model to produce all applicable actions in a given state.
 For practical reasons, we impose a bound on the number of applicable actions in a state, generating questions only in cases when $|\actions(s)|$ is under that bound.
-In such cases, we can keep all applicable actions names for answer validation.
+We can keep all applicable actions names in the dataset for validating the answer.
+The number of applicable actions for all instances is $< 10$, except for Swap and Alfword domains (ref.
+Table \ref{tab:data_details} in the Appendix).